Verified-Intelligence/Lyapunov_Stable_NN_Controllers/README.md

 It shows that the 8 examples (sub-regions for verification) are all verified and no example is falsified or timeout.
 Therefore, the verification fully succeeded.

+Our verification configurations have been tested on a GPU with 48GB memory.
+If you are using a GPU with less memory, you may decrease the batch size of verification by modifying the `batch_size` item in the configuration files or passing an argument `--batch_size BATCH_SIZE`, until it fits into the GPU memory.

 ## Training